QxLabIreland/listening-test/README.md

 - Node.js
 - Npm (if you node.js doesn't contain npm)
     - react
+    - react-dom
+    - react-router
+    - react-router-dom
     - @material-ui/core
     - @material-ui/lab
+    - axios
     - formik
-    - axios
     - mobx
+    - mobx-react
+    - mobx-utils
     - ts-md5
+    - typescript
     - uuidv4
-    - typescript
     ...
+    more dependencies in package.json

-`npm install` to install all dependencies of the front end
+`npm install` to install all dependencies of the front end.
+(This project is created by `create-react-app` tool)

 ### To run the frontend `npm start`